 The performances take place in the Museumsquartier, both in the main courtyard on an open-air stage and in the Halle E+G indoor venue.

-The future of the event is currently uncertain and Electric Spring is unlikely to take place in 2020.
-But to give you a feel for what the event involves, here’s what happened in 2019:
+Electric Spring is not taking place in 2020, but I’m hopeful of a return in 2021.
+To give you a feel for what the event involves, here’s what happened in 2019: